Jake Hill (racing driver): British Touring Car Championship

-2013 saw Hill make his début in the BTCC whilst substituting for absent Addison Lee Motorbase driver Liam Griffin at the Croft round of the championship.
+In 2013, Hill debuted in the BTCC while substituting for the absent Addison Lee Motorbase driver Liam Griffin in the Croft round of the championship.
 Hill took a Jack Sears Trophy class win in the first round of the meeting.

-Hill joined Rob Austin Racing prior to the final round of the 2013 season at Brands Hatch, replacing Will Bratt and qualifying 10th, scoring points in all three races and outscoring and out qualifying his race-winning teammate Rob Austin all weekend.
+Hill joined Rob Austin Racing prior to the final round of the 2013 season at Brands Hatch, replacing Will Bratt and qualifying tenth, scoring points in all three races and out-scoring and out-qualifying his race-winning teammate Rob Austin all weekend.